How to Get an International Import License

 UPS has a similar offering with its UPS Global Trade, where you can access international shipping, import, export and worldwide country information.
 In addition, they have a complete “Restricted from Import” section where you can find country-specific details on prohibited and restricted commodities as well as a checklist on country regulation topics, including but not limited to import documentation.
 To access all pertinent information, you must open a free account.

-Check With the Local Government’s International Trade Administration Office
+Check the Local International Trade Administration Office